Our work in Ethiopia

-Self-help groups enable small groups of vulnerable people to support each other, both financially and with mutual encouragement.
-Members begin by saving small amounts which are used to start new businesses or to help when times are tough.
-They are a proven method for communities to lift themselves out of economic and social poverty.
+Self-help groups enable small groups of people to support each other, both financially and through mutual encouragement.
+Members begin by saving small amounts of money, which are used to start new businesses or to help when times are tough.
+This has proved to be an effective method for communities to lift themselves out of poverty.